mrdandelion6/Insane-Pong/README.md

 # [faisals.me](http://faisals.me)

 A website I made using HTML, CSS, and Javascript as a place to introduce myself informally.
-This site also features a very interactive pong game with several different views, modes, and features!
-Employers who are interested in seeing my professional website should visit here: [faisals.ca](https://faisals.ca) (repo link: [LINK](#)).
+This site also features a very interactive pong game called **Insane Pong** with several different menu screens, 8 different modes of gameplay, and various features such as dashing, interactive audio, and setting the ball on fire!
+Employers who are interested in seeing my professional website should visit [faisals.ca](https://faisals.ca), ([repo here](https://github.com/mrdandelion6/faisals.ca)).

 ## Content